-The official Julia Donaldson character and much loved Gruffalo is coming to Northern Ireland on 6 June and The Eden Project had offered that he attends a Big Lunch event on 19 June (venue to be confirmed) in appreciation for the range of support being given by the Council.
+The official Julia Donaldson character and much loved Gruffalo is coming to Northern Ireland on 6 June and The Eden Project have offered that he attends a Big Lunch event on 19 June (venue to be confirmed) in appreciation for the range of support being given by the Council.

-The Eden Project had also supplied a range of practical resources to communities wishing to participate in The Big Jubilee Lunch / The Big Lunch.
+The Eden Project have also supplied a range of practical resources to communities wishing to participate in The Big Jubilee Lunch / The Big Lunch.

-This information would be circulated to the Council's database of community groups and also promoted on social media.
+This information will be circulated to the Council's database of community groups and also promoted on social media.

-Proposed by Councillor Robinson Seconded by Councillor Gilmour and agreed that the request from The Eden Project to support and promote The Big Jubilee Lunch / The Big Lunch and Month of Community in June 2022 as outlined be approved.
+RECOMMENDATION: that the request from The Eden Project to support and promote The Big Jubilee Lunch / The Big Lunch and Month of Community in June 2022 as outlined be approved.